-It meant wildly chasing after a childhood dream of stardom, which after all these years I couldn’t help but shake off.
-Every time that I finish watching a truly incredible film or listening to an extraordinary album I get caught up in a sense of euphoria, and feel a burst of energy that screams at me to forget everything else and run down that road.
-But when the adrenaline soon fades and it feels like an impossible feat once again, I find myself back at the crossroads, contemplating what the hell I should do with my life.
+Every time that I finish watching a truly incredible film or get addicted to a new music album I get caught up in a sense of euphoria, and feel a burst of energy that so easily makes me want to forget about everything else and zoom down that other road.
+But invetitably the adrenaline fades and it feels like a long stretch again.
+It’s then that I find myself back at the crossroads, contemplating what the hell I should do with my life.

-We all have such boundless potential and are inspired by so many things that we love to talk and joke to each other about and endlessly analyse, like it’s the most important thing in the world at that moment.
-Be it the sport hero that you’ve always admired, your favourite band who’s albums you’ve listened to over and over again, or the actors you love watching in every film they crop up in.
-Even people at the top of their game will sing praise for the individuals that inspired them to take on their career choice.
+We all have such boundless potential and are all inspired by so many things that we love to talk and joke to each other about and endlessly analyse, like it’s the most important thing in the world at that moment.

-When I was coming close to finishing my Sixth Form studies I, like everyone else, had to make an important decision to decide what I wanted to do next.
+When I was coming close to finishing my Sixth Form studies I, like everyone else, had to make an important decision in deciding what I wanted to do next.
 And at the time it was obvious, I just wanted to do something to do with film.
-And I had a great time doing exactly that at university, I really enjoyed the course and was passionate about the subject, but once I finished walking down that long path into university and out, I soon realised that I had perhaps chosen a course that wasn’t wholly practical.
+I enrolled for a scriptwriting course and had a great time doing exactly what I aspired to do at university, but it was a decision made by a 17 year old.
+Once I finished walking down that long path, I quickly realised that I had perhaps chosen a course that wasn’t wholly practical.

-You may be doing something less stimulating, but that extra money would allow you to live comfortably and be able to go on more holidays, to regularly treat family and loved ones, and to simply not have to worry about everything so much.
-Sure family and loved ones will say that they would be proud of you for following what you love doing, but when the money achieved from working in business or banking would surely be greater, would it be more selfish to follow a road that leads to something you’re more passionate about in that case?
-One that doesn’t provide as well?
+With the former option you may be doing something less stimulating, but that extra money would allow you to live comfortably.
+You’d be able to go on more holidays, regularly treat your family, and just not have to worry about everything so much.
+On the other hand hopefully family and friends would be proud of you for trying hard to do something you’re passionate about, but when the money achieved from something like business or banking would be greater, wouldn’t it be selfish to follow a route that will likely never provide as well?

 With the infinite possibilities of life opening up to us at our crossroads, the first step taken, no matter where to, how sure in it you are, and when and how it happens, is one that only you can take.
 And it is beyond brilliant.